-8.1 On our Incident log, we record any near misses which are occurrences where no-one has actually been harmed and no first aid was administered, but have the potential to cause injury or ill health.
-We record any incidents that occur on the premises and these may include a break in, burglary, theft of personal or school's property; intruder having unauthorised access to the premises, fire, flood, gas leak, electrical issues.
+8.1 In our incident log, we record any near misses which are occurrences where no-one has been harmed and no first aid was administered but have the potential to cause injury or ill health.
+We record any incidents that occur on the premises, and these may include a break in, burglary, theft of personal or school's property; intruder having unauthorised access to the premises, fire, flood, gas leak, electrical issues.